Top Roanoke Photographer Locations

-While I have done a recent post on top photography locations in Virginia, I thought it would be nice to have a list on locations specifically in Roanoke.
-If you are someone traveling to Roanoke or even someone exploring your home town, here is a list of prime photography locations.
+While I have done a recent post on top photography locations in Virginia, I thought it would be nice to have a list of locations specifically in Roanoke.
+If you are someone traveling to Roanoke or even someone exploring your hometown, here is a list of prime photography locations.

 Outdoor and Recreation

 If you are an outdoor photographer or are looking for an adventure in Roanoke, there are several amazing hikes and trails to explore.
 The most well-known and most traveled hike is the Appalachian Trail.
 Devil’s Marbleyard, Dragon’s Tooth, Apple Orchard Falls, and Tinker Cliffs are among the many popular hikes along the Appalachian Trail.
 One of my personal favorites is McAfee Knob which features a 270-degree panoramic view at the peak.
 This beautiful hike is the most photographed location on the Appalachian trail and a place every photographer in Roanoke should visit.

 Although the Appalachian trail offers many great hikes, there are also many other gems in Roanoke.
 Hikes along the Blue Ridge Parkway and in close surrounding counties offer so many photographic opportunities.
 When visiting Roanoke, be sure to take a drive along the Blue Ridge Parkway, “America’s Favorite Drive”.
 There are several easy access points from the Roanoke Valley onto the Parkway, making it a very convenient trip for those in Roanoke.
 No matter what the season, the Blue Ridge Parkway offers beautiful scenery and breathtaking landscapes of mountains and valleys.
 There are also attractions along the way such as Mabry Mill, one of the most photographed spots on the Blue Ridge Parkway.
 Be sure to take a trip to the Parkway and enjoy the brilliant foliage and refreshing mountain air.